 It’s taken me a long time to find a replacement for my makeup.
 Pretty much throughout quarantine, I haven’t worn makeup at all.
 That being said, I haven’t really worn deodorant or washed my hair either (No-Poo Movement).

-But a few weeks ago, I started chatting with someone I met from Tinder and wanted to start meeting up with them for socially distanced dates.
+But a few weeks ago, I started chatting with someone I wanted to start meeting up with them for socially distanced dates.

 Putting on makeup has been something I’ve always loved—not as a requirement for being beautiful but to enhance the features on my face that I REALLY ADORE.
 So putting makeup on for these dates has been a big stressor for me.

 I know that the chemicals I’m allowing on my skin are not good for me, the packaging is not great for the environment, and the companies that produce my makeup are also not being responsible!
 Plus they shame you about your natural beauty!

 I stumbled upon them the other day, and I am in love.
 They’re a carbon-neutral company that offsets 100% of their emissions.
 They donate 1% of their gross revenue to environmental organizations.
 And they’re a part of a Green Source Renewable Power Program, which gathers 100% of its energy from renewable sources.

 If you want to be the most eco-conscious, you can order the refill tins without the plastic compact that they sit in.
 However, if you get the compact, you’ll be able to replace your refills inside of it forever.
 They also hint in some blog posts that they are making strides on plastic-free packaging in the future!